 The franchise formula is very popular in the United States.
 It definitely is the goal of quite every entrepreneur to create a viable business and develop it nationwide through a franchise.
 Businesses usually take advantage of the United States’ vast territory, large population and cultural similarities: if a product or service performs well on the West Coast, chances are it will perform just as well on the East Coast.
 As a result, the possibilities of developing a franchise business in the United States are virtually unlimited and if you really want to invest and work in your own business in the United States there are so many franchises to choose from.

-Investing in a franchise is a convenient and practical way to obtain a E-2 visa for the United States of America.
+Buying a franchise business is a convenient and practical way to obtain a E-2 visa for the United States of America.
 For an overview of the requirements and characteristics of the E-2 visa for the United States, read our article: Immigration to USA, E-1 visa and E-2 visa.
 Always keep in mind that not all the countries have the E-2 visa option available for their nationals.
 For a list of the Treaty Countries which nationals may apply for a E-2 visa for the United States of America, click here.

 The good news for those who seek opportunities to invest and work legally in the United States, is that the purchase of a franchise qualifies as a valid investment for the purpose of obtaining the E-2 USA visa.